epidermus/GameDevRepo/README.md

 ## To Do

-- make game the presentation
+- Incorporate game components, and polish
+- Ready coade for presenting
-- make a github presentation
+- do the following for presentation